 Your application requires 3 years of financial statements.
 Do the financial statements have to be audited or reviewed, or can they just be prepared by an outside party?

 To be eligible for the Impact100 DC grant, an organization must be able to provide three years of a complete set of financial statements.
-While you may prepare your financial statements in house, we require that the documents be either audited or reviewed by an independent CPA in a manner that is consistent with generally accepted accounting principles (GAAP).
+You may prepare your financial statements in house.
+However, we require financial statements to be prepared in a manner that is consistent with generally accepted accounting principles (GAAP) and be either audited or reviewed by an independent CPA in accordance with generally accepted auditing standards (GAAS).
 The financial statement package should also include an audit or review report from the auditor/reviewer.
 This provides outside parties such as ourselves a level of assurance of the accuracy of your financial statements.
 We collect three years of audits/reviews to ensure we have a more complete picture of your organization’s financial position.

 What is the difference between an audit and a financial review?